Topological Spaces Guide

 Importance

-They generalize metric spaces, enabling the study of continuity and convergence without distances.
+Topological spaces generalize metric spaces, enabling the study of continuity and convergence without distances, foundational for modern mathematics.